8i/UnrealPlugin_Documentation_RTD/docs/source/Classes/HVRActor.rst

 **Render Method**
     - FastCubes [Default]
         - The recommended way for rendering content.
+Renders each voxel in an adjacent cube style and avoid holes.
     - Point Sprite
         - Renders the actor with hard edges.
         - Renders faster than PointBlend
-    - Point Blend
-        - Renders the actor with smooth points which soften the look of the actor